Universal Upper Bound on Ergotropy and No-Go Theorem by the Eigenstate Thermalization Hypothesis

 \end{theorem} Theorem~\ref{thm:universal_bound} decomposes the upper bound on the work extractable from a many-body system into two terms having different physical meanings.
 The first term on the r.h.s.~of inequality~\eqref{universal_bound} characterizes the \emph{local athermality} of the initial state.
-If we take $\rho^\lEq$ as a statistical ensemble, the r.h.s.~of inequality~\eqref{local_athermality} is an indicator of microscopic thermal equilibrium (MITE)~\cite{popescuEntanglementFoundationsStatistical2006,goldsteinSecondLawThermodynamics2013} and provides a measure of the deviations of local observables in $\rho$ from thermal equilibrium.
-For general $\rho^\lEq$, this term represents deviation of the initial state from local thermal equilibrium.
+If we take $\rho^\lEq$ as a statistical ensemble, the r.h.s.~of inequality~\eqref{local_athermality} is an indicator of microscopic thermal equilibrium (MITE)~\cite{popescuEntanglementFoundationsStatistical2006,goldsteinSecondLawThermodynamics2013} and provides a measure of how local observables deviate from their thermal-equilibrium values.
+For general $\rho^\lEq$, this term represents the deviation of the initial state $\rho$ from local thermal equilibrium.
 The second term on the r.h.s.~of inequality~\eqref{universal_bound} gives the contribution from a decrease in entropy of the subsystem by means of quantum operations in $\mathcal{F}$.
-In contrast to the conventional information thermodynamics~\cite{sagawaSecondLawThermodynamics2008,sagawaMinimalEnergyCost2009,sagawaErratumMinimalEnergy2011}, work can be extracted from this entropic contribution even if the initial state is pure.
-In this sense, the second term may be interpreted as work gained from information encoded in intrasystem correlations, which is analogous to the results obtained in non-interacting systems~\cite{funoThermodynamicWorkGain2013,perarnau-llobetExtractableWorkCorrelations2015,salviaExtractingWorkCorrelated2022,touilErgotropyQuantumClassical2022}.
-Our result indicates a close relationship between ergotropy in a many-body system, thermalization of local observables, and information stored within the system that can be utilized by quantum operations, independently of the specific model, initial states, and operations.
+For pure initial states, it is necessary to break the correlation between the subsystem and the rest of the system by a quantum operation for the extraction of positive work.
+In this sense, the second term may be interpreted as work gained from information encoded in intrasystem correlations, which is analogous to the results obtained in noninteracting systems~\cite{funoThermodynamicWorkGain2013,perarnau-llobetExtractableWorkCorrelations2015,salviaExtractingWorkCorrelated2022,touilErgotropyQuantumClassical2022}.
+Our result indicates a close relationship among ergotropy in a many-body system, thermalization of local observables, and information stored within the system that can be utilized by quantum operations, independent of specific models, initial states, and operations.